phiresky/masters-thesis/content/8_conclusion.md

 All of our experiments used global visibility due to the noisy nature of limited local visibility making it harder to make any strong conclusions.
-Since the local visibility case also increases the uncertainty of each observation though, it might be a case where bayesian aggregation performs better.
+Since the local visibility case also increases the uncertainty of each observation though, it might be a case where Bayesian aggregation performs better.
 Future work should include experiments that have a larger environment with observability limited by range or by obstacles.